Phoenix Cricket Club: Later years

 By 1980, when Phoenix C.C. celebrated its 150 years jubilee, the club fielded 4 teams in Leinster men's cricket, 2 schoolboys XIs (under 13s and under 15s) and 2 Ladies XIs.

+In 1975, the inaugural women's team was formed, and became the first women's cricket team in Ireland.
+Barbara Schmidt became the first female president of an Irish cricket club in 1989.

 In the early years of the 21st century, Phoenix C.C. has looked to the challenge of fostering the endless fascination and joy of cricket in a new generation of players, to follow in the tradition and the legacy of Ireland's oldest cricket club.
 Fans are affectionately known as "The Flamers".
 In recent years they've adopted a reworded version of "Eternal Flame" by The Bangles as a club anthem.